MS Deadline and Application for Fall 2022

 Do I need to contact faculty prior to submitting my application?

-Yes, it is recommended that you contact one or more faculty with whom you might wish to work.
+Applicants interested in applying to our MS (Coursework Track or Scholarly Paper Track) do not need to contact faculty before applying.
+It is recommended that PhD and MS (Research Track) applicants contact one or more faculty with whom you might wish to work.
 This is essential for students interested in the Ecology, Behavior & Evolution and Marine Biology program areas, in which applicants are typically admitted to work specifically with one or more faculty members.
+Please visit the Ecology, Behavior & Evolution page for more information about contacting faculty and to see a list of faculty members currently seeking graduate students.
 The Cell & Molecular Biology and Neurobiology program areas require laboratory rotations during which students can explore their interests, but it is often useful to contact a faculty member.
-We do not provide a list of faculty members who are currently seeking graduate students.
+We do not provide a list of faculty members who are currently seeking graduate students in the Cell & Molecular and Neurobiology program areas.

 Where can I find more information about the research opportunities that are available to Biology graduate students?